Entity Framework Classic AlsoInclude

 Description

 You can chain multiple related objects to the query result by using the AlsoInclude and ThenInclude methods.
 The AlsoInclude method doesn't move the chaining level.
-It allows to include multiple related objects from the same level.
+It allows you to include multiple related objects from the same level.

 AlsoInclude is a syntactic sugar method to make it easier and clearer to include multiple related objects.